10 Exquisite Matcha Tea Recipes to Enjoy to the Fullest

 8. Matcha Mochi

-Mochi has deep roots in Japanese history and is associated with the New Year festivities.
-Traditionally, mochi is a symbol of longevity and good luck.
-The matcha variant is a modern take that blends the old with the new, and has become a popular year-round snack in Japan.
+Mochi has deep roots in Japanese history and is associated with New Year's festivities.
+Traditionally, mochi is a symbol of longevity and good fortune.
+The matcha version is a modern take that blends the old with the new and has become a popular snack in Japan year-round.

 Ingredients :